rodriguesmafalda/de-zoomcamp/module3/README.md

 FROM kestra-sandbox-450522.de_zoomcamp.my_table;
 ```

 **Answer:** Will be read 0B.

-A SELECT count(*) query uses the table's metadata, so BigQuery doesn’t scan the data of the table, resulting in 0 B being read.
+Because BigQuery can use metadata to return the row count without scanning the actual data.